Budapest. Often known for stag parties and cheap booze.

 Budapest’s Parliament makes an impressive backdrop when in Buda.
 If you do decide to go on a tour of the Parliament, expect to see many of the sumptuously decorated rooms and catch a glimpse of the Holy Crown of Hungary.

 In terms of accommodation, if you’re after the hilltop views, picturesque photo opps, and a more relaxed pace, make sure you stay on the Buda side of the city.
 But if you prefer the hustle and bustle of a capital city, stay in Pest and take advantage of the many ruin pubs and garden clubs on offer.

-If you’re staying for a few days, there’s a hidden treasure which can be found in a basement near a quiet seemingly residential area, only to be distinguished by its neon sign above the door.
+If you’re staying for a few days, there’s a hidden treasure which can be found in a basement near a quiet seemingly residential area, only to be distinguished by a neon sign above the door.
 It’s here that you’ll find the Budapest Pinball Museum, home to 130 machines dating as far back as the late 18th Century.
-Once you’ve paid the initial entrance fee, the high scores on all of the machines are yours for the taking at no extra fee.
+Once you’ve paid the initial entrance fee, the high scores on all of the machines are yours for the taking at no extra charge.

 It’s flipping brilliant (if you’ll excuse the pun), and well worth the detour.

 Pin it for later: